Skip to main content

 // invoke with User Object

-auto user = ConfigCatUser("#UNIQUE-USER-IDENTIFIER#");
+auto user = ConfigCatUser::create("#UNIQUE-USER-IDENTIFIER#");

-auto settingValuesTargeting = client->getAllValues(&user);
+auto settingValuesTargeting = client->getAllValues(user);

 getAllValueDetails